luwei0917/TankBind/README.md

 https://github.com/rdk/p2rank/releases/download/2.3/p2rank_2.3.tar.gz

+## Test set evaluation
+We include the script for reproducing the self-dock result in

+    examples/testset_evaluation_cleaned.ipynb

+The test_dataset is constructed using the notebook in "Dataset construction" section.

 ## Prediction
 We use the prediction of the structure of protein ABL1 in complex with two drugs, Imatinib and compound6 (PDB: 6HD6) as an example for predicting the drug-protein binding structure.